devakashkumar/devakashkumar/README.md

 On the AI/ML side, I actively work with PyTorch, TensorFlow, and OpenCV — building computer vision pipelines, experimenting with deep learning architectures, and integrating intelligent features into full-stack applications.
 I think of AI not as a novelty layer, but as a core engineering primitive.

-I also build cross-platform mobile applications using Flutter and Dart, keeping user experience tight and performance non-negotiable.
 My philosophy is product-first: every system I build is designed to ship, scale, and survive production.

 Currently pursuing competitive programming on Codeforces with a target of Specialist rank, and working toward open-sourcing my internal tooling.